Contact us to arrange your FREE initial consultation

 While it is rare, accidents can be caused by an uninsured driver or a driver/rider who then leaves the scene.
 But it does not (and should not) mean you cannot claim road traffic accident compensation.

-If this happens to you, our road traffic accident solicitors can help you make a claim to the Motor Insurance Bureau – an organisation set up specifically to help people in your position.
+If you are injured by an uninsured driver or a driver who leaves the scene, our road traffic accident solicitors can help you make a claim to the Motor Insurance Bureau.
+Which is an organisation set up specifically to help people in your position.

 We believe that everyone should have the right to seek justice when injured in an accident that is not their fault.
 Our solicitors can support many road traffic accident injury claims on a no win no fee basis.